Symplectic 4-manifolds admit Weinstein trisections: Singular bridge trisections and branched coverings

-Note that the existence of a singular branched covering of $X$ branched along a singular surface-link $\cS$ restricts the singularities of $\cS$ significantly.
+Note that the existence of a singular branched covering of $X$ branched along a singular surface $\cS$ restricts the singularities of $\cS$ significantly.
 In particular, the link of any singularity must be a knot or link that admits a branched covering to the disjoint union of copies of $S^3$.
 On the other hand, there are many examples of such links, including 2--bridge links.
 We will now discuss explicitly the most important cases for the present work.

 \begin{examples} We describe some important examples of singular branched coverings in coordinates.
-Since we will mainly consider \emph{simple} singular branched coverings in this paper, the following three examples exhaust the relevant local models describing our singular branched covering maps. \begin{enumerate} \item First, consider the standard branching model, described by the map $f\colon \C^2\to\C^2$ given in complex coordinates by $f(x,y)=(x^2,y)$.
-The 3--sphere $S_\varepsilon = \{|z|^2+|w|^2=\varepsilon\}$ in the co-domain has preimage $f^{-1}(S_\varepsilon)=\{|x|^4+|y|^2=\varepsilon\}$ homeomorphic to a 3--sphere, which can be seen by changing coordinates by the scaling map
+Since we will mainly consider \emph{simple} singular branched coverings in this paper, the following three examples exhaust the relevant local models describing our singular branched covering maps. \begin{enumerate} \item \textbf{(simple branch point)} First, consider the standard branching model, described by the map $f\colon \C^2\to\C^2$ given in complex coordinates by $f(x,y)=(x^2,y)$.
+The 3--sphere $S_\varepsilon = \{|z|^2+|w|^2=\varepsilon\}$ in the co-domain has preimage $f^{-1}(S_\varepsilon)=\{|x|^4+|y|^2=\varepsilon\}$ diffeomorphic to a 3--sphere, which can be seen by changing coordinates by the scaling map

 The singular points of $f$ occur when $x=0$.
 The intersection of $\{x=0\}$ with $f^{-1}(S_\varepsilon)$ is an unknot.
 Thus, $f\vert_{S_\varepsilon}$ represents the 2--fold cyclic covering of $S^3$ over itself, branched along the unknot, and $f$ can be thought of as the cone of the map $f_{S_\varepsilon}$, though in this case, the cone can be treated as a smooth, trivial disk bounded by the unknot.